Electrically tunable spin qubits in strain-engineered graphene p-n junctions

-Spin qubits encode quantum information in the two--level spin states of single electrons, offering long coherence times and compatibility with scalable semiconductor fabrication technologies~\cite{Zajac2018,He2019,Onizhuk2025,Engel2004,Guttinger2010}.
-The spin DOF has been extensively explored in silicon and transition-metal--dichalcogenide (TMD) quantum dots, where strong spin--orbit coupling (SOC) and valley--spin locking enable efficient electrical control~\cite{Ensslin2025,Burkard2023,Burkard2002,Hendrickx2020,Veldhorst2015,Andor2014,Liu2024}.
-In contrast, graphene offers the advantage of much longer spin-coherence times for spin qubits~\cite{Trauzettel2007,Recher2010}.
-However, even though curvature in graphene-based structures such as fullerenes and carbon nanotubes can enhance SOC, pristine SLG still possesses an extremely weak intrinsic SOC~\cite{Konschuh2010,Kochan2017,Brataas2006,Min2006}.
-The central challenge, therefore, is to realize a controllable and tunable mechanism for coherent spin manipulation that allows external control through magnetic fields or SOC modulation while preserving the long spin lifetime of graphene.

-Fortunately, the successful realization of such a system would pave the way for exploiting graphene as a viable platform for spin--qubit implementation, similar to the recent demonstrations achieved in BLG via manipulation of the spin DOF~\cite{Banszerus2022,Denisov2025,Gachter2022,Eich2018,Banszerus2020,Veldhorst2015,Andor2014,Inglot2021,Michetti2011,Avsar2020,Dmitry2021}.
-However, controllable and tunable spin--qubit implementations in graphene remain largely unexplored.
-In this study, we propose a strain--engineered SLG platform that enables both controllable and tunable spin qubits.
-For instance, the Rashba SOC (RSOC) strength $\lambda_{R}$ can be tuned by applying a vertical electric field~\cite{Avsar2020,Dmitry2021}, while external magnetic fields allow independent control of the Zeeman splitting $\Delta_{Z}$.
-Moreover, proximity--induced effects in van der Waals heterostructures--such as SLG/WSe$_2$--provide an additional means of modulating the SOC strength in graphene~\cite{Avsar2014,Gmitra2015,Wang2016,Wang2015,Yang2017,Gerber2025,Masseroni2024,Kurzmann2021,Dulisch2025}.
-These complementary control parameters collectively enable coherent spin manipulation without compromising graphene's intrinsic electronic quality.
+Building on these developments, strain-induced graphene double quantum dots (DQDs) have been proposed as a promising candidate for charge qubit~\cite{Park2023,Myoung2020}.
+To further advance this platform, in this study, we incorporate the spin degree of freedom (DOF) in the charge-based graphene qubit system, extending concepts that have been successfully demonstrated in III–V semiconductors and BLG systems~\cite{Zajac2018,He2019,Engel2004,Guttinger2010,Banszerus2022,Denisov2025}.
+In this context, SLG offers a distinct advantage due to its extremely weak intrinsic spin-orbit coupling (SOC) and hyperfine interaction, which are expected to yield long spin coherence times—an essential requirement for spin-qubit applications~\cite{Trauzettel2007,Recher2010,Konschuh2010,Kochan2017}.
+Furthermore, the proposed platform provides multiple independent control parameters for spin manipulation.
+The Rashba SOC (RSOC) strength $\lambda_R$ can be tuned by applying a vertical electric field~\cite{Avsar2020,Dmitry2021}, while external magnetic fields allow independent control of the Zeeman splitting $\Delta_z$.
+Recently, proximity-induced effects in TMD heterostructures--such as SLG/WSe$_2$--offer a way to modulate the SOC strength in graphene~\cite{Avsar2014,Gmitra2015,Wang2016,Wang2015,Yang2017,Gerber2025,Masseroni2024,Kurzmann2021,Dulisch2025}.
+These complementary tuning knobs enable coherent spin manipulation without compromising graphene’s intrinsic electronic quality.